 [Takes note] of the update by the Executive Director on the implementation of the normative and operational activities of UN-Habitat at the country level as reflected in the report of the Executive Director on the Global Land Tool Network, the Global Water Operators’ Partnerships Alliance and the Mozambique country programme and on the flagship programmes and further [recommends] the following actions: [possible follow-up actions];

-.
+Takes note of the efforts by UN-Habitat to contribute to the reforms of the development system and management of the United Nations, enhancing coherence in policy and programming at global, regional and country levels, by leading the development of the UN systemwide strategy for sustainable urbanization endorsed by the Chief Executives Board to advance a whole-of-system approach to promote the New Urban Agenda to accelerate the 2030 Agenda for Sustainable Development. { Language suggested by the Secretariat on 21 October 2020 as requested by Turkey during the meeting of the Ad-Hoc working group on working methods held on 19 October 2020}.

 [Takes note] of the report of the Executive Director on the tenth session of the World Urban Forum and further [recommends] the following actions: [ possible follow-up actions] /

-Decision 2020/6: Methods of work of the Executive Board and Workplan of the Executive Board for the year 2021
+Decision 2020/6 [yet to be discussed on Thursday 22 October 2020]: Methods of work of the Executive Board and Workplan of the Executive Board for the year 2021

 The Executive Board